 Fourth, model inclusive behavior, including mentoring and affinity group meetings designed to disperse opportunities, for a diverse group of lawyers.
-Use monetary incentives, which may be client-driven in some cases, to promote diversity goals and objectives.
-Such small steps as ensuring the senior management knows the name of each diverse attorney (and for example does not confuse one attorney of color with another) go a long way towards increasing feelings of inclusiveness.
+Do you recognize monetary incentives, which may be client-driven in some cases, to promote diversity goals and objectives in your firm?
+Does the senior management know the name and capabilities of the diverse attorneys in the firm and takes actions that increase feelings of inclusiveness?

-Fifth, if you encounter discriminatory or biased behavior exhibited by an individual, call the person on it.
+Fifth, if you encounter discriminatory or biased behavior exhibited by an individual, call the person on it privately, if feasible.
 Typically, ignoring or going along with such behavior promotes it and fails to remedy the situation.
-A calculated confrontational approach may be used at first discreetly and if continued, more firmly-not only to deal with peers and colleagues who are within the same firm environment, but also to address the unacceptable conduct of opposing counsel, when proper.
-For example, many clients or patent office Examiners are often of diverse ethnic backgrounds and have overt accents or less than perfect English language skills.
-Any comments or behavior that may make a client or an opposing party feel embarrassed or ridiculed may not amount to discrimination under the pertinent laws, but would surely tarnish the reputation of the attorney and the firm involved.
+A calculated confrontational approach may be used at first discreetly and if continued, more firmly.
+Does your firm have an established means of recourse and plan of action to address unacceptable discriminatory conduct when recognized within the firm environment, or by an opposing counsel?